Forestdale Primary School

 At 9.00 am all the children meet in the hall for an assembly led by either a member of staff or an outside agency.
 The assemblies are either topical, linked to one of the schools five STAR values or a celebration.

-Infants have break time at 10:30am and Juniors at 10:45am.
+Infants and lower key stage 2 have break time at 10:30am and upper juniors at 10:45am.
 They are encouraged to eat a healthy snack and drink their milk.

 At lunchtimes, the children are allowed on the playground or field to play.
 They are supervised by the mid-day supervisors.
 Toys are available for the children to play with.